NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     parallel_stereo A_crop.cub B_crop.cub run_full2/run       \
       --subpixel-mode 3 --bundle-adjust-prefix run_ba/run

+One can consider using the stereo option ``--nodata-value`` (:numref:`stereodefault`) to mask away shadowed regions, which may result in more holes but less noise in the terrain created from stereo.

-See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.
+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices, and :numref:`mapproj-example` about handling artifacts in steep terrain.

 This will result in a point cloud, ``run_full2/run-PC.tif``, which will lead us to the “ground truth” DEM.
 As mentioned before,